World Psychiatric Association

-The World Psychiatric Association is an international umbrella organisation of psychiatric societies.
+The World Psychiatric Association (WPA) is an international umbrella organisation of psychiatric societies.

 Objectives and goals

 Originally created to produce world psychiatric congresses, it has evolved to hold regional meetings, to promote professional education and to set ethical, scientific and treatment standards for psychiatry.

 History

 Jean Delay was the first president of the Association for the Organization of World Congresses of Psychiatry when it was started in 1950.
 Donald Ewen Cameron became president of the World Psychiatric Association at its formal founding in 1961.

 In February 1983, the Soviet All-Union Society of Neurologists and Psychiatrists resigned from the World Psychiatric Association.
 This resignation occurred as a preemptive action amid a movement to expel the Soviet body from the global organization due to political abuse of psychiatry in the Soviet Union.
 The Soviet body was conditionally readmitted into the World Psychiatric Association in 1989, following some improvements in human rights conditions, and an intensive debate among the association's delegates, in which the acting secretary of the Soviet delegation issued a statement conceding that "previous political conditions in the U.S.S.R. created an environment in which psychiatric abuse occurred, including for nonmedical reasons."